j-f-d/hass-esi-thermostat/README.md

 Or: -->

-- Open HACS
+1. Open [HACS]
-- Click the three dots in the top right
+2. Click/Touch the three dots in the top right
-- Select Custom Repositories
+3. Select "Custom Repositories"
-- Paste <https://github.com/j-f-d/hass-esi-thermostat> as the repository name
+4. Paste <https://github.com/j-f-d/hass-esi-thermostat> as the repository name
-- Select Integration for the type
+5. Select "Integration" for the type, ESI Thermostat (JFD) should now be in the "Available for download" list
+6. Select the "ESI Thermostat (JFD)" integration and press the "Download" icon.

-### Manual Installation
+### Manual integration download

-### 1. Download the repository
+#### 1. Clone the repository to a local directory

 Clone the repository or download it as a ZIP file: